silverstripe/cwp/docs/en/02_Features/01_Solr_search/00_Configuration.md

 Solr on CWP is a shared service, and it comes with some limitations:

 * CWP's Solr server enforces `solrconfig.xml` - customisations are not permitted, and will automatically be removed by the Solr server.
-The best way to add features to CWP is through the [Operational Review Board](https://www.cwp.govt.nz/about/frequently-asked-questions/).
+The best way to add features to CWP is through the [co-funded development pool](https://www.cwp.govt.nz/features/the-co-funded-development-pool/).
 * CWP's Solr server ignores all search index commit requests, and instead relies on auto-commits to update indexes.
   This preserves stability for all users of the shared service.